IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/chip.md

 ## Size

-We can allow the user to choose the size of the `chip` by using its `size` property.
+We allow the user to choose the size of the `Chip` by using its `Size` property.

 ```html
 <igc-chip size="small" selectable removable>Chip</igc-chip>